isovalent/ebpf-docs/docs/linux/concepts/concurrency.md

 In niche use-cases it might be possible to get away with the the helper functions built-in RCU logic.
 This method work by never modifying the map value directly via the pointer you get via the `bpf_map_lookup_elem` helper.
 But instead copying the map value to the BPF stack, modifying its value there, then calling `bpf_map_update_elem` on the modified copy.
 The helper functions will guarantee that we transition cleanly from the initial state to the updated state.
 This property might be important if there exists a relation between fields in the map value.
 This technique map result in missing updates if multiple updates happen at the same time, but values will never be "mixed".

-Performance wise there is a tradeoff.
+Performance wise there is a trade off.
 This technique does perform additional memory copies, but is also does not block or synchronize.
 So this may or may not be faster than spin-locking depending on the size of the values.

 It should be noted that updates via userspace always follow this principle, it is only for BPF programs where this distinction matters.